Stephen-Hazel/shazware/README.md

 ```
 find and kill duplicate files in a top level dir (and subdirs, etc)

-works similar to renem, but groups files with empty lines.
+works similar to renem, but groups matching files with empty lines.

-I've got a ton of midi files I've scammed off various web spots.
-And -NONE- of em had nice clean names.
-They're either named AWESOMEMID.MID or else flying_in_a_blue_dream_by_joe.KAR...
-I want it named JoeSatriani_FlyingInABlueDream_lyr.mid

-And then I come across the file again.
-This time it's named WAYCOOL.MID (didn't you love those 8.3 char DOS filenames?)

-I've got jillions of files!
-How do I get rid of the duplicates???

-Welllllllll, UnDup of -COURSE-  (Durrrrr!)

-right click a directory in windows explorer

-UnDup will pop up notepad with the full listing of the dups

 It doesn't know which one of the 2+ files to keep, though.
    If it guesses wrong,

    - prefix an x (and space) to the one it picked.

    - delete the x by the file to keep

 save !

 then click yes to actually kill em.  (or no to skip it)

+again...
+BE CAREFUL :)
 ```
 --------------------------------------------------------------------------------